 - Previous double umbilical cord blood transplantation (dUCBT).

 - Breast feeding women.

-I. To determine the overall response rate (ORR) to olaparib in subjects with isocitrate dehydrogenase (IDH)1/2 mutant myelodysplastic syndrome (MDS) or IDH1/2-mutant acute myeloid leukemia (AML).
+I. To determine the rate of complete response (CR) to olaparib using a composite CR endpoint (CR + CR with incomplete hematologic response [CRi] + CR with partial hematologic response [CRh]) in subjects with isocitrate dehydrogenase (IDH)1/2 mutant myelodysplastic syndrome (MDS) or IDH1/2-mutant acute myeloid leukemia (AML).

 I. To establish a relationship between treatment response and correlative studies such as plasma and bone marrow 2-hydroxyglutarate (2HG) levels, and IDH variant allele frequency.

 II.
 To evaluate persistence of double strand breaks in IDH 1/2 mutant AML or MDS.

 III.
 To evaluate response to therapy in the different IDH mutant genotypes.

 IV.
 To perform molecular profiling assays on malignant and normal tissues, including, but not limited to, whole exome sequencing (WES), ribonucleic acid (RNA) sequencing (RNAseq) order to: